A few steps left before you get your green card

 Right after your immigrant visa interview, one of three things could happen:

-- The officer tells you that your application is approved and that you will be given instructions when and how you will get your passport, inside of which you will be stamped a visa that allows you to enter the U.S.
+- Approval: An officer approves your application.
+The consulate will then give you instructions when and how you will get your passport.
+While the consulate has your passport, it will place a visa inside that allows you to enter the U.S.

-- The officer will inform you that you are denied and provide you with a piece of paper (often blue) with the reasons for the denial.
+- Denial: An officer denies your case.
+The officer then provides you with a piece of paper (often blue) with the reasons for the denial.

-- The officer will inform you that there is an issue with your case and that a decision cannot be made.
+- No Decision: The officer informs you that the consulate cannot decide at that time.
 The officer will give you a piece of paper or document with instructions how to check the status of your case while it is pending.

 Will I get my passport back after my immigrant visa interview?

-No, your passport will stay with the officer who interviewed you, even if you are approved.
+No, your passport will stay with the officer who interviewed you, even if the consulate officer approved your case.
 This is to complete the processing of your case and put the actual visa on one of the pages inside your passport.
-This normally takes 7-10 days but can take longer depending on which U.S. consulate is processing your immigrant visa application.

 How do I check the expiration date on my immigrant visa?